30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 The White Tiger

-A dark comedy that presents a scathing commentary on class, caste, poverty, and institutions that are hollow, as well as the delusional drama of the poor trying to move up the ladder.
+This is a dark comedy that presents a scathing commentary on class, caste, poverty, and institutions that are hollow, as well as the delusional drama of the poor trying to move up the ladder.
 The story follows Balram, who moves to the big city for his job as a driver of a big business family and relays his experience in the world of the ultra-wealthy.
-Its a remarkable book that will shatter the promise of capitalism and elite life in seconds while also giving some critical humanity checks.
+It's a remarkable book that will shatter the promise of capitalism and elite life in seconds while giving some critical humanity checks.

 A Fine Balance by Rohinton Mistry

 With a backdrop of great political turmoil in independent India, this novel captures heroism, corruption, violence, and bravery in a more surreal manner, permeating the lives of four strangers.
-With the tonality of Dickensian, this brimming narrative is a modern classic that is always a pleasure to read.
+With a Dickensian tonality, this brimming narrative is a modern classic that is always a pleasure to read.

 The Namesake by Jhumpa Lahiri